 Many nurses are apprehensive about having to titrate a Cardizem drip.
 Patients who require Cardizem are usually facing life-threatening conditions like A-fib and this can be very stressful to a nurse who doesn’t typically deal with this sort of condition.
 Depending on your floor there may actually be policies that state that you should transfer patients to critical care or intensive care units if they require titration on a Cardizem gtt.
 You should make sure that you are familiar with your … [Read more...] about How to Titrate a Cardizem Drip

 Modern medicine really amazes me.When telemetry calls me and tells me my patient is in SVT, and I just stepped out of the room, my initial reaction is "Are you sure it's not artifact?".
 Which is a natural response, even though I know she wouldnt waste her breath and energy on calling me if she wasn't pretty darn sure there was a reason to.
 When I walk back in the room to assess the patient, she is fine, well, at least, she appears fine, asymptomatic and all.
 The pulse oximetry is reading her … [Read more...] about The Power of Cardizem and Being a Nurse

 "If you need anything for pain, please let me know.
 Make sure you keep lying flat, and don't move your leg Sir.
 If there is anything you need, I'll be right outside."
 I said pleased with a successful, stress-free admission of a fresh Cardiac Patient with 2 stents.
-A young man with no health history, aside from being a frequent smoker, admitted for what he thought was stomach upset and indigestion has just has his world rocked, his life saved, and his heart opened by … [Read more...] about The Ballet of V-Fib: A Glimpse into the World of a Cardiac Critical Care Nurse
+A young man with no health history, aside from being a frequent smoker, admitted for what he thought was stomach upset and indigestion has just has his world rocked, his life saved, and his heart opened by the miracles of modern … [Read more...] about The Ballet of V-Fib: A Glimpse into the World of a Cardiac Critical Care Nurse